fragaLY/blog/hapi-fhir-jpaserver/HAPI-FHIR-JPASERVER.md

 ------------------------------------------------------------------------------------------------------------------------

-_Please be asure that you are familiar with [license](https://www.gnu.org/licenses/agpl-3.0.en.html)._
+_Please be assured that you are familiar with the [license](https://www.gnu.org/licenses/agpl-3.0.en.html)._

 ------------------------------------------------------------------------------------------------------------------------